eamonnofarrell/Python_exercises/README.md

 - Python exercise is detailed in file [Week6_Factorial.py](./Week6_Factorial.py).
 Student is required to write a Python script containing a function called factorial().
 - The function takes a single input/argument which is a positive integer and returns its factorial.
+- In mathematics, the factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n.
+For example, 5! = 5 x 4 x 3 x 2 x 1 = 120.
+- Solution is to define a function factorial() that takes an integer p and multiplies p by p - 1 until p equals 0.

 ```
 #define function factorial and process with argument p